PhD-student in Technology – Biomethanation of Syngas - Climate and Techno-Economic Assessment

 - Ability to communicate in Swedish.

-- Great emphasis will be placed on personal qualities such as collaboration skills, analytical and problem-solving abilities, and the capacity for independent work.
+Great emphasis will be placed on personal qualities such as collaboration skills, analytical and problem-solving abilities, motivation and the capacity for independent work.

 About us

 The Department of Energy and Technology at the Swedish University of Agricultural Sciences (SLU), within the Centre for Environment and Development Studies (MVM), offers a stimulating and interdisciplinary research environment with both national and international focus.
-The department is among the leading institutions in Sweden in the analysis of systems for food, biomaterial, and bioenergy production using life cycle assessment methodologies.
+Our bioenergy research focus on studies of technical solutions and systems related to how resources can be used efficiently and sustainably for production of fuels, electricity and heat.
 The department and involved researchers have extensive experience in doctoral education and supervision.

 Read more about staff benefits and life as an SLU employee on https://www.slu.se/om-slu/jobba-pa-slu/